-Where to Stay in the Cook Islands
+The Best Places to Stay in the Cook Islands

-Scattered far and wide across the South Pacific, the archipelago of the Cook Islands might be made up of 15 islands but most only know of a couple.
-Rarotonga and Aitutaki are the hotspots on almost every traveller’s lips when thinking about a getaway to these pieces of tropical – yet vastly different – paradises.
 One is a large volcanic island fringed with sandy shores and a lagoon, while the other is mostly a vast turquoise lagoon.
 Both have a wealth of breathtaking holiday experiences in the form of gorgeous resorts, lavish villas and private holiday homes.
 We go through some favourites in this guide to the best Cook Islands accommodations.

 But what about the other islands?
 Although less-visited, they are no less exceptional and are totally different again, with the rocky uplifted coral atolls of the Southern Group and the pristine lagoons of the Northern Group where life is lived as it always has.
 Intrigued?
-We also go through the best accommodations and where to stay on these less visited islands of the Cook Islands.
+We also go through the best accommodations and places to stay on these less visited islands of the Cook Islands.

 The Top 10 Accommodations in the Cook Islands